feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 time.

 So, don't be too hasty.
-Practice every day, read other people's code, maybe join some OpenSource project... eventually you will get there.
+Practice every day, read other people's code, maybe join some OpenSource project... eventually, you will get there.

 ---